monk-io/docs/docs/features.md

 ## MonkScript

 Our language allows you to specify your entire stack needs in a simple, reusable way.
 MonkScript is a primary user interface for controlling Monk's Programmable Control Plane.
-[Here's a primer -->](monkscript)
+[Here's a primer &#8594;
+](monkscript)

 ### Programmable Control Plane